 How Much Compensation For A Facial Scar Injury?

 There is no one set amount that is awarded for a facial scar injury.
-Compensation is calculated based on general damages (pain and suffering, loss of amenity) and special damages (financial losses/expenses).
+Compensation payouts are calculated based on general damages (pain and suffering, loss of amenity) and special damages (financial losses/expenses).
 You can read more about general and special damages here.
 However, there are guidelines for general damages compensation that solicitors and insurance companies can refer to for varying injuries and varying severity.
 The current guidelines for facial scar compensation are as follows:

 Facial Scar Compensation Amounts